seweryn-S/helpdesk_knowledge_engine/README.en.md

 - **Embeddings**: OpenAI‑compatible client (configurable endpoint); vector dimension detected via `/embeddings` call on startup or provided in config.
 - **Index**: two Qdrant collections – `hd_ticket_chunks` (tickets with full-thread metadata) and `hd_update_chunks` (updates with lean payloads referencing the parent ticket).
 Each shard stores the same embedding vector, and payload holds only the `url_suffix`; the REST API rebuilds the full URL.
 - **API**: FastAPI (`/api/v1/query`, `/api/v1/sync`, `/api/v1/info`, `/api/v1/tickets/{id}/details`, `/api/v1/tickets/{id}/thread`, `/health`); Swagger UI enabled.
+- **OpenAPI**: specification is built dynamically – ticket categories are periodically fetched from Help Desk and exposed as the `enum` for the `category` field (with a fallback list when the dictionary is temporarily unavailable).

 ## Configuration (`/etc/default/hd_ke` → env)
 Example: